They’ve been called the 37 words that changed everything regarding gender in academics, the text of Title IX signed into law in June 1972:

 Washington, D.C.
 20202

-In addition to complying with Title IX’s prohibition of discrimination based upon sex, Pierpont, as equal opportunity/affirmative action employers, comply with all applicable federal and state laws regarding nondiscrimination and affirmative action and prohibit discrimination in employment, educational programs and activities on the basis of race, color, national origin or ancestry, age, marital status, parental status, gender, sexual orientation, gender identity, gender expression, genetic information, disability, religion, height, weight, or veteran status.
-To provide an inclusive and welcoming environment for all members of our community and to ensure that educational and employment decisions are based on individuals’ abilities and qualifications, Pierpont affirms our commitment to providing equal opportunities and equal access to institutional facilities.
-Inquiries or complaints may be addressed to the Director of Affirmative Action and Title IX/Section 504 Coordinator, 324 Hardway Hall, at 304.367.4386, or to email@example.com.
+In addition to complying with Title IX’s prohibition of discrimination based upon sex, Pierpont Community & Technical College, as equal opportunity/affirmative action employers, comply with all applicable federal and state laws regarding nondiscrimination and affirmative action and prohibit discrimination in employment, educational programs and activities on the basis of race, color, national origin or ancestry, age, marital status, parental status, gender, sexual orientation, gender identity, gender expression, genetic information, disability, religion, height, weight, or veteran status.
+To provide an inclusive and welcoming environment for all members of our community and to ensure that educational and employment decisions are based on individuals’ abilities and qualifications, Pierpont Community & Technical College affirm our commitment to providing equal opportunities and equal access to institutional facilities.
+Inquiries or complaints may be addressed to George H. Perich, Director, Human Resources and Organizational Development, 500 Galliher Drive, Fairmont, WV.